rocicorp/replicache-quickstarts/README.md

 Currently the way you run this demo is "on-prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.

 You don't have to know much/anything about how the backend works.
 It's a black box.
-And in the future, you won't have to run a backend at all, we will do that as a service that you manage via a CLI.
-Running it yourself just a temporary thing.
+In the future, we will also offer the backend as a service.

 See also https://github.com/rocicorp/replidraw-do, a fancier drawing demo.